 Finally, below is a nice retrospect by the late Rick Joslin which ran in the old Pine Bluff News.
 If you’re interested in seeing more of it, just call/text me at 501.554.5039 or firstname.lastname@example.org.

-Read more about race relations, state heritage and sports in my new book: African-American Athletes in Arkansas: Muhammad Ali’s Tour, Black Razorbacks & Other Forgotten Stories.
+Read more about Arkansas heritage and Razorback history in my book: African-American Athletes in Arkansas: Muhammad Ali’s Tour, Black Razorbacks & Other Forgotten Stories.
+Click on the book cover to preview it: